kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/7942-vpa-slice-node-label/README.md

 - Separate RBAC — operators can grant read access to slices without granting access to the parent VPA.
 - Automatic garbage collection via `ownerReferences`.
-- A pattern consistent with how Kubernetes handles similar fan-out (EndpointSlice).
+- A pattern consistent with how Kubernetes handles similiar fan-out (EndpointSlice).

 #### Why separate VPASliceCheckpoint CRDs instead of reusing VPA checkpoints